 "Webster defines addiction as a 'compulsive need for and use of a habit-forming substance... characterized by tolerance and by well-defined physiological symptoms upon withdrawal; broadly: persistent compulsive use of a substance known by the user to be harmful.'"

 I think there are two parts to this definition that are important to look at.
 The first is behavior-based: are you compulsive, is it hard to abstain?
 The second asks the question, is this "addiction" creating a negative impact on the quality of your life or your personal health?
 Let's turn to some basic science for more insight.

 As it turns out the brain science behind what happens when horse people are interacting with horses is pretty impressive.
 You may know that the human body has the ability to create specific pleasure chemicals in the blood, ie a number of "feel good"hormones including serotonin, prolactin, dopamine, endorphins, and oxytocin.
 Perhaps this was initially meant to help guide us toward positive behaviors in our daily lives, but unfortunately, human ingenuity has found ways to abuse this amazing ability.
 In fact, we have invented countless methods for triggering this pleasurable hormonal cocktail.
-You know what I”m talking about, things like alcohol, drugs even computer gaming and facebook viewing all release the same cocktail of chemicals into your bloodstream, which is why so many people enjoy them, and of course and continue to use them.
+You know what I'm talking about, things like alcohol, drugs, or even online activities release the same cocktail of chemicals into your bloodstream, which is why so many people enjoy them, and of course and continue to use them.
 This is the same thing as your horse passion.